hamzaijaz-solodev/Anime-Reviews-Scraper-with-Visual-Analysis/README.md

 ## Disclaimer:

-This project is just a basic Review Scraper and Analysis.
+This project is just a basic Review Scraper and Analysis which was made just for practice.
 More Improvements will be done in the Future.

 ## 🚀 About Me
 Solo student developer • Building all kinds of projects for fun • Always learning, always creating. 🚀